FalseG0d/PythonPaint/README.md

   <h3 align="center">Made By FalseG0d</h3>

   <p align="center">
-    Simple PyQt5 Implementation Of The Classic Paint Program to Reverse Enginer and understand the various graphics algorithms.
+    Simple Tkinter Implementation Of The Classic Paint Program to Reverse Enginer and understand the various graphics algorithms.
     <br />
     <a href="https://github.com/FalseG0d?tab=repositories"><strong>Explore Other Projects »</strong></a>
     <br />